Symptoms of Autism: Does My Child have ASD?

 How is autism diagnosed?

 There is no one-size-fits-all autism diagnosis, as everyone’s experience with autism is unique.
 Symptoms of autism can vary tremendously from mild to severely distressing, making the disorder challenging for providers to diagnose.
-There is no one autism test, but doctors will often look for certain red flags.
+There is no one autism test, but doctors will often look for specific identifiers.

 Autism diagnoses are typically made by developmental pediatricians, child neurologists, or psychiatric clinicians.
 A comprehensive evaluation usually includes a developmental history, a physical exam, and autism-specific behavioral assessments.